openmediavault/openmediavault-docs/installation/index.rst

 	- `Download <https://sourceforge.net/projects/openmediavault/files/>`_ an
 	  installation image file for your system. |omv| provides ISO installers for x86 architecture and several preconfigured images for ARM devices.
-	- Disconnect all harddisks except the future system drive.
+	- Disconnect all disk devices except the one for the system drive.
 This way you avoid an accidental install on a storage drive (which will be configured after installation anyway).